Light Novel: Boku wa Tomodachi ga Sukunai aka: Haganai

 Bishie Sparkle: Happens to Sena in Episode 9 as she chases Kobato in the nude, after the latter ran away while taking a bath together.

 Bishōnen: Unusually for a harem protagonist, Kodaka definitely fits, what with his good looks and blonde hair.
 The series also gives a realistic take on his hair, giving him a natural dirty blond/brown hair pattern rather than the straight-up bleached look that delinquents go for.
 Not that most of his schoolmates can tell the difference.

-Blue with Shock: Happens to Yozora and Rika in episode 8 while they're riding a crowded bus to the pool.
+Blue with Shock: Happens to Yozora and Rika in Episode 8 while they're riding a crowded bus to the pool.
 It's not entirely clear if they were this way due to the sheer amount of people, if they were getting carsick, or a little of both.
-Both women are still this way even after they arrive at the pool.
+Both girls are still this way even after they arrive at the pool.